ahmedlaouar/orbac.owl/README.md

 ### `web-demo/`
 - A **Streamlit web application** that:
-  - Loads the ontology
+  - Loads the ontology and the examples.
-  - Accepts input (subject, action, object)
+  - Accepts inputs selection (subject, action, object).
-  - Checks permissions
+  - Checks permissions, and displays permission and prohibition **supports**.
+  - Displays the result of **conflict-resolution** (acceptance method).
   - Displays **LLM-generated explanations** interactively.

 ---